Exxaro warns of 18.4% undershoot in coal exports as revived Atlantic trade powers pricing - Miningmx

 “Our price realisation on exports is expected to be in line with previous API4 index price realisation,” said Exxaro in a statement.

 The company also supplies coal to Eskom as well as the domestic market.
-Prices locally had tightened as suppliers sought the export price premium especially for the Atlantic market which is back on the agenda for South African coal producers following years of shrinkage.
-Exports to India – previously a key market for South Africa – has diminished as buyers sought lower prices.
+Prices locally had tightened as suppliers sought the export price premium, especially for the Atlantic market which is back on the agenda for South African coal producers following years of shrinkage.
+Exports to India – previously a key market for South Africa – have diminished as buyers sought lower prices.

 Exxaro also receives dividends from its 20% stake in Sishen Iron Ore Company which is held in joint venture with Kumba Iron Ore.
 Exxaro said today the iron ore price was stable as steel production in China had been robust, Covid-19 related lockdowns notwithstanding.